SMaynard-NHS/NIHR-HIC-Cirrhosis-IDA/README.md

 ## Citation

-If you use MLIDA in your work, please cite:
+If you use NIHR-HIC-Cirrhosis-IDA in your work, please cite:

 Maynard, S., *et al*.
 (2026). *Machine Learning to Classify Iron Deficiency Anaemia in Cirrhosis using Routinely Collected Data*.